 Go to your Gmail inbox, click the Settings cog icon at the top right, then under the General tab, click “Offline.”

 Here you’ll see how much storage space your offline mail will take up.
-You can also choose whether you want it to store mail up to seven, thirty, or ninety days old and whether to download attachments to your PC.
+You can also choose whether you want it to store mail up to seven, 30, or 90 days old and whether to download attachments to your PC.

 In the “Security” box we recommend selecting the “Keep offline data on my computer” option if you’re a home user and confident no one else can access your inbox.
 This will make the desktop app more seamless, with all your emails accessible as soon as you turn your PC on, instead of waiting for your entire inbox to sync each time.

 Now that Microsoft has made the wise move to turn its Edge browser into a Chromium-based browser, it’s suddenly unlocked a lot of functionality that brings it more in line with Google Chrome.
 One example is the fact that you can now turn sites into desktop apps.
 If you don’t have the new Microsoft Edge, you can download it here.

 To create an Edge-based Gmail app, open Gmail in Microsoft Edge, click the three-dot menu icon at the top-right corner, then select Apps and “Install this site as an app.”

 In the text box you can leave the name as Gmail or enter another label, then click Install.

 Gmail will immediately open as an app, without the URL bar and other browser distractions.
 For us, the shortcut didn’t appear on the desktop but in the Start menu under “Recently added.”
 From here you can drag it over to the desktop to create a shortcut, right-click it to pin it to the taskbar, and so on.

 So your Gmail inbox is now syncing offline, but you still need to open your Chrome browser to access it.
 The next step is to turn Gmail into a regular desktop app.